josephmargaryan/quantbayes/README.md

 where
 - $\mu$ is the drift,
 - $\sigma$ is the volatility, and
-- $ dW_t $ represents increments of a Wiener process.
+- $dW_t$ represents increments of a Wiener process.

 The closed-form solution is: